ruf-io/neon-cold-start/README.md

-    hot_query_response_ms INT[],  -- Array of the timing of repeated hot query/responses ts TIMESTAMP,  -- when the benchmark started running driver TEXT, -- which driver was used, 'node-postgres (Client)' or '@neondatabase/serverless (Client)' is_pooler BOOLEAN, -- whether or not the connection was via the pooled host or standard benchmark_run_id CHAR(36),
+    hot_query_response_ms INT[],  -- Array of the timing of repeated hot query/responses ts TIMESTAMP,  -- when the benchmark started running driver TEXT, -- which driver was used, 'node-postgres (Client)' or '@neondatabase/serverless (Client)' pooled_connection BOOLEAN, -- whether or not the connection was via the pooled host or standard benchmark_run_id CHAR(36),
     CONSTRAINT fk_benchmark_runs FOREIGN KEY (benchmark_run_id)
         REFERENCES benchmark_runs (id)